jicampbell98/ligafutve/README.md

 # Venezuelan Primera División 2025 – Dashboard Project

-This project builds a complete dashboard for the **2025 Venezuelan Primera División** season.
+This project builds an educational dashboard for the **2025 Venezuelan Primera División** season, the first tear in venezuelan football.

-Using Python and Power BI, I collected match and player data, cleaned it, and organized it into a structured model.
+I collected match and player data, cleaned it, and organized it.
 The final dashboard tracks team performances, player stats, goals, wins, losses, and standings across the season.

 ---